 Now infuse those same treats with cannabis and you have a sure-fire way to ingest the Green Queen without involving your lungs at all.
 You can make your own cannabis-infused meals, or you can purchase ready-to-eat edible products.

 ADVANTAGES: They’re delicious.
 More intense, deeply felt high.
-Can last up to 6 hours.
+It can last up to 6 hours.

-DISADVANTAGES: Usually takes up to 30 minutes to two hours to kick in, depending on your metabolism.
+DISADVANTAGES: It usually takes up to 30 minutes to two hours to kick in, depending on your metabolism.
 It also might take some practice measuring and dividing up each dose, depending on how the product is made.